 - Suckiness Is Painful: The interquel to her one of her favorite movies ever causes her great and intense pain.

-- Only a few minutes of Shark Tale gets her crying and Transformers II sends her into a three month long bad movie coma.
+- Only a few minutes of Shark Tale gets her crying and Transformers: Revenge of the Fallen sends her into a three month long bad movie coma.

 - The only way she knows how to cope with The Lorax is to drink cheap booze until she vomits up her insides.